tgraupmann/Cpp_RustChromaModClient/README.md

 * Install the [RUST Chroma Mod](https://github.com/tgraupmann/RustChromaMod) on the server.

+* Launch the server

+* Launch RUST from Steam and connect to the server

-* Run the client
+* Run the `C++ RUST Chroma Mod Client`

-* Enter the hostname
+* Enter the hostname of the server

-* Enter the port
+* Enter the mod port of the server (default 5000)

 * Select the player or enter the player name

 * Chroma events will fire when RUST events are detected on the server

+# Streaming

+* Streamers can broadcast their Chroma RGB lighting to viewers with [Razer Chroma RGB for Streamers](https://www.microsoft.com/store/apps/9PG8DNKL06M6)